csdms/bmi-example-pynetlogo/README.md

 ```
 conda env create --file environment.yml
 ```
-This create the *logo* environment, which you can activate to have access to all the dependent packages needed to build and use this example.
+This creates the *logo* environment, which you can activate to have access to all the dependent packages needed to build and use this example.

 Install the example with `pip`.